-In this table you have data of sales in the end of each month.
-You want to know where you will have 1 000 000 $ of sales.
+In this table, you have data on sales at the end of each month.
+You want to know where you will have a million dollars in sales.

 Formula is: =FORECAST(B10;C3:C9;B3:B9)

-Formatting of cells is General by default so your result is not a date.
+The formatting of cells is General by default, so your result is not a date.

-Change formatting of the cell.
+Change the formatting of the cell.
 Click right and next Format Cells... and change formatting to Date.

-Result is 2011-11-03.
-Excel predicts that your company will have 1 million USD sales at that day.
+The result is 2011-11-03.
+Excel predicts that your company will have 1 million USD in sales on that day.

 There are some basic examples.
-Of course there are also many ways to use forecast function for business.
-Forecast function is easy to use and really powerful.
+Of course, there are also many ways to use the forecast function for business.
+The forecast function is easy to use and really powerful.

 Tip in case of errors:

-If the x argument is nonnumeric, FORECAST function returns the #VALUE! error.
+If the x argument is nonnumeric, the FORECAST function returns the #VALUE! error.

-If the variance of known_x argument is zero, the function FORECAST returns the #DIV/0! error.
+If the variance of the known_x argument is zero, the function FORECAST returns the #DIV/0! error.